If you’ve been noticing wrinkles when you look into the mirror, you may be considering botulinum toxin injections.

 “It’s best to start early, instead of waiting until you have those deep, etched lines,” Dr. Khetarpal says.
 “In an optimal world, starting in your 30s or 40s is very reasonable.”

 But when it comes to deciding between Botox or Dysport, turn to your doctor.
 They can weigh the pros and cons with you.

 “Have a conversation with your doctor about what wrinkles you’re bothered by,” advises Dr. Khetarpal.
 “Each person is different so there isn’t one product that works for everyone.”

 Also, look for a healthcare provider who’s board-certified in a core specialty.
-Those in specialties like dermatology, plastic surgery, facial plastics and ocuoloplastics have had extensive training in facial anatomy and cosmetic injectables.
+Those in specialties like dermatology, facial plastics and ocuoloplastics have had extensive training in facial anatomy and cosmetic injectables.
 Don’t be afraid to ask for before-and-after photos of other people to see if you’d be happy with the results, too.

 Overall, Dysport and Botox can be effective treatments.
 And just because you try Botox or Dysport once, doesn’t mean you have to use it again.
 It’s all about what makes you feel good about your appearance.